AngleProtocol/merkl-docs/merkl-mechanisms/architecture-and-technical-overview/README.md

 ### 🤺 Dispute Periods <a href="#dispute-periods" id="dispute-periods"></a>

-The engine responsible for computing rewards and updating the reward's merkle root on-chain is operated by Angle Labs.
-Merkle roots pushed on-chain are based on off-chain computations from  both on-chain and off-chain data.
+The engine responsible for computing rewards and updating the reward's merkle root onchain is operated by Angle Labs.
+Merkle roots pushed onchain are based on offchain computations from  both onchain and offchain data.
 Anyone can access the data required to run the script and verify the results.

 To allow anyone to permissionlessly verify and ensure that the system functions properly, while minimizing the risk of hacking or failures, each new merkle root update is followed by a dispute period.
 A new Merkle root that aggregates reward distribution data for a chain will not take effect until after this dispute period.